-City and County Legal Updates for Region 5
+City and County Legislative Updates for Region 5 - Aug.
+2018

 Several new laws passed during the 2018 session became effective July 1 and Aug.
 1. Highlights of the accomplishments legislators made throughout 2018 session include numerous new provisions ranging from local government policy to transportation and public safety.
 Notable accomplishments include:

 The sealed bidding threshold requirements for all municipal (county, town, city, school district, or other municipal corporation or political subdivision) procurement contracts increased from $100,000 to $175,000.
 The law also extends the range of contract estimates that may be made by direct negotiation from $25,000-$100,000 to $25,000-$175,000.
 This affects purchasing standards for all Minnesota counties, towns, cities, school districts, and other municipal corporations or other political subdivisions.